MIT-LCP/critical-data-book/section3/chapter10/README.md

 *   Download the code for the book from [here](https://github.com/MIT-LCP/critical-data-book/archive/master.zip).
 Extract the files by unzipping the directory.
 Navigate to the _section3/chapter10/_ directory.
 *   Locate the [_MIMICII_data_importer.m_](https://raw.githubusercontent.com/peterhcharlton/RRest/master/RRest_v1.0/Data_Import_Scripts/MIMICII_data_importer.m) script contained within this directory.
 Modify the _universal parameters_ specified within this script (starting on line 64) to choose the directories where data should be stored.
+*   Ensure that you have the WFDB Toolbox for Matlab installed.
+Installation instructions are available [here](https://physionet.org/physiotools/matlab/wfdb-app-matlab/).
 *   Run this script to download data from the MIMIC II dataset.
+Note that the data will total XX GB, so this will require sufficient disk space and may take some time.
 *   Perform the analysis using Version 1 of the _RRest_ toolbox of algorithms contained within this directory.
 To perform the analysis call the main script using the following command: *RRest('mimicii')*

 ## Further Resources